bcgov/moh-hnclient-v2/README.md

 This project also includes applications that mock-out dependencies or provide additional functionality:
  - `mock-point-of-service`: a point of service application that sends an HL7v2 message over MLLP.
- - `mock-hnsecure`: a resource endpoint that receives a message and validates the access token.
  - `renew-client-auth-certs`: a tool to renew the jks file used to authenticate to Keycloak an retreive an access token.
 The functionality of this tool is also built into hnclient-v2 but in that case will only run once the certificate has reached 30 days from expiry.

  ![hnclientv2](https://user-images.githubusercontent.com/1767127/88949525-36f92f80-d248-11ea-9de7-1479222f1cfd.png)